Huan-Yee/TT5L_G3_Requirements_Project/SRS.md

 <!-- -->

-A)  University regulations on event proposal approval, budget limits, venue usage, and report submissions are clearly documented and will be provided to the development team.
+1)  University regulations on event proposal approval, budget limits, venue usage, and report submissions are clearly documented and will be provided to the development team.

-B)  Each club has a designated advisor and at least one active committee member responsible for administrative actions (e.g., proposals, reports).
+2)  Each club has a designated advisor and at least one active committee member responsible for administrative actions (e.g., proposals, reports).

-C)  All clubs are formally recognized by the university and must follow standardized procedures for funding and venue requests.
+3)  All clubs are formally recognized by the university and must follow standardized procedures for funding and venue requests.

 <!-- -->